 This project aims to further develop the concept of Public Code.
-More concretely: How should we understand Public Code, and how can we create it?
-What kind of technological and institutional arrangements are needed to shift towards the production of Public Code.
+How should we understand Public Code, and how can we create it?
+What kind of technological and institutional arrangements are needed to shift towards the production of Public Code?

-In a series of workshop, we want to build a network of collaborators to identify directions for the development of public code, and set up research & development projects and grant applications.
+In a series of workshops, we want to build a network of collaborators to identify directions for the development of public code and set up research & development projects and grant applications.

-This project aims to contribute to the transition from proprietary smart city software to the design & employment of ‘public software’ that can be deployed by cities in their operational and policy processes, in order to better safeguard public values.
+This project aims to contribute to the transition from proprietary smart city software to the design and employment of ‘public software’ that can be deployed by cities in their operational and policy processes in order to better safeguard public values.

-To bring this transition about, for municipal governments it is important to learn more about the process in which public software can be procured, deployed and shared between cities.
-For creative industries players such as developers and creative agencies, it is important to gain further knowledge about what role they can play in this process and learn more about possible business models to sustain the production and upkeep of public software.
+To bring this transition about, municipal governments want to learn more about the process in which public software can be procured, deployed and shared between cities.
+For creative industries players such as developers and creative agencies, it is important to gain further insight in the role they can play in this process and for them to learn more about the possible business models to sustain the production and upkeep of public software.

 This project addresses these knowledge gaps through three workshops in which the most important issues for this transition will be identified, leading to a Guide for the Deployment of Public Software as well as a research agenda and an international network of stakeholders.

-Relevance in relation to the Dutch national knowledge agenda
+Relevance in relation to the Dutch national research agenda